Models Of Replication

 Models of Replication

-1. The Cairns model.
+The bacterial chromosome consists of a double stranded DNA ring attached to the plasma membrane.
+Usually there is a single replication fork during replication.
+This is starts at a point called the origin and moves around the chromosome.1.
+The Cairns model.
 According to this model replication begins by denaturation of the DNA double strands at a specific site called the origin.
 Two growing points are established and there is bidirectional DNA synthesis.
 Both strands of DNA are replicated.
 As the growing points move apart, unwinding of the DNA double strand takes place.
 The unwinding creates torque since the parental DNA strands cannot unwind freely.

 2. The Yoshikawa model.
 A variation of the Cairns model has been suggested by Yoshikawa.
 According to the model the newly formed DNA strands become covalently joined to the ends of the parental chromosomes.